South Carolina Highway 88

 South Carolina Highway 88 (SC 88) is a 14.350 mi state highway in northern Anderson County, South Carolina with a brief entry into southern Pickens County, connecting Pendleton and areas south of Powdersville.
-It is sometimes considered an alternate route for U.S. Route 123 (US 123).

 Route description

 The route travels generally in a west–east direction, signed to begin at an intersection with SC 28 Business (SC 28 Bus.; North Mechanic Street) in downtown Pendleton.
 However, SCDOT designates the western terminus to not start until North Broad Street a few blocks later.
 East of Pendleton, SC 88 travels through somewhat rural areas and has a roundabout intersection with US 178.
 The route continues until it terminates at an intersection with SC 8, west of the suburban areas of Powdersville.